ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 ### Anonymous payments {#anonymous-payments}

-Credit card payments are often visible to multiple parties, including the payments provider, banks, and other interested parties (e.g., government authorities).
-While financial surveillance has benefits for identifying illegal activity, it also undermines the privacy of ordinary citizens.
+Privacy-focused blockchains use zero-knolwedge protocools to preserve anonymity.
 Cryptocurrencies were intended to provide a means for users to conduct private, peer-to-peer transactions.
 But most cryptocurrency transactions are openly visible on public blockchains.
-User identities are often pseudonymous and either wilfully linked to real-world identities (e.g. by including ETH addresses on Twitter or GitHub profiles) or can be associated with real-world identities using basic on and off-chain data analysis.
+User identities are often pseudonymous, but they can often be linked to real-world  identities via information that a use provides (e.g. by including ETH addresses on Twitter or GitHub profiles) or by using basic on- and off-chain data analysis.

-There are specific “privacy coins” designed for completely anonymous transactions.
-Privacy-focused blockchains, such as Zcash and Monero, shield transaction details, including sender/receiver addresses, asset type, quantity, and the transaction timeline.

-By baking in zero-knowledge technology into the protocol, privacy-focused blockchain networks allow nodes to validate transactions without needing to access transaction data.
+Privacy-focused blockchains, such as Zcash and Monero, often use zero-knowledge proofs to shield transaction details, including sender/receiver addresses, asset type, quantity, and the transaction timeline.
+THese blockchain networks allow nodes to validate transactions without needing to access transaction data.

 Zero-knowledge proofs are also being applied to anonymizing transactions on public blockchains.
 An example is Tornado Cash, a decentralized, non-custodial service that allows users to conduct private transactions on Ethereum.
 Tornado Cash uses zero-knowledge proofs to obfuscate transaction details and guarantee financial privacy.
-Unfortunately, because these are "opt-in" privacy tools they are associated with illicit activity.
-To overcome this, privacy has to eventually become the default on public blockchains.
+(Tornado Cash has been subject to [government sanctions](https://home.treasury.gov/news/press-releases/jy0916).)

 ### Identity protection {#identity-protection}

-Current identity management systems put personal information at risk.
-Zero-knowledge proofs can help individuals validate identity whilst protecting sensitive details.
+Zero-knowledge proofs can help individuals validate identity while protecting sensitive details.

 Zero-knowledge proofs are particularly useful in the context of [decentralized identity](/decentralized-identity/).
 Decentralized identity (also described as ‘self-sovereign identity’) gives the individual the ability to control access to personal identifiers.
 Proving your citizenship without revealing your tax ID or passport details is a good example of how zero-knowledge technology enables decentralized identity.